PaperPrototype/spark-v6/README.md

     I'd say 90% of sales will happen if we can paint this perspective of "series" right (eg: a dedicated section in browse for "series".
 A "series" page that displays a series of courses.
 Maybe alos show a "tree structure" of connections?).

 2.
-    Courses.
-We need to make courses that poeple will want to take.
-Also the courses need to not suck when it comes to quality.
-We can make money and do quality assurance by offering in-person classes (2 birds in one stone, steadier revenue + quality assurance)
+    Increase runway and do quality assurance by offering in-person classes (2 birds in one stone, steadier revenue + quality assurance)

     We could aim for high interest catalyst and exciting but simple to learn niche' subjects that the internet has (so far) failed to fill.